 Being a decorator can be a more hazardous job than people give credit for.
 From working at height to working within valuable homes, a small mishap could be incredibly costly to not only your reputation but also to your wallet.
+But it’s hard to know what insurance a decorator needs.

 What Insurance Should A Decorator Have?